 The leaver reason code table in the 1999-00 PEIMS Data Standards (TEA, 1999) included 41 leaver reason codes to identify why students left school.
-The high number of calls received from district and ESC PEIMS coordinators during the 1999-00 fall data submission period demonstrated that distinctions between the leaver reason codes were not always clear.
-For this reason, an expanded leaver reason code table with a definition/clarification for each code was added to the 2000-01 PEIMS Data Standards (TEA, 2000c) (see Appendix C).
-Work has begun on a revised leaver reason code table with fewer codes organized into broad categories.
-The earliest that districts could make the changes needed to implement a new code table would be for the 2002-03 PEIMS data submission.
+The high number of calls received from district and Education Service Center (ESC) PEIMS coordinators during the 1999-00 fall data submission period demonstrated that distinctions between the leaver reason codes were not always clear.
+For this reason, an expanded leaver reason code table with a definition/clarification for each code was added to the 2000-01 PEIMS Data Standards (TEA, 2000b) (see Appendix C).
+At the same time, the leaver reason code table was revised with fewer codes organized into broad categories.
+The new code table will be used for the 2002-03 PEIMS data submission, the earliest that districts could make the changes needed to implement a new code table.